sovrin-foundation/protocol/janus/security-context.md

             unlock = true;
         }
     } else if (!ctx.has_nonrepudiation()) {
         deny("I don't accept secret rendezvous requests unless you give me evidence that I could later use to prove you asked         for the appointment.");
+    } else if (!ctx.has_nonforgeability()) {
+        deny("This message uses an insecure MAC or digital signature scheme and could have been forged.");
+    } else if (!ctx.within_elapsed_time()) {
+        deny("This message was recieved after the elapsed amount of time.
+The message must be resent.)
-    } else {
+    } else if (!ctx.has_mfa()) {
+        deny("This message requires proof that Multi-Factor authentication was used to sign this signature to be accepted.") else {
         unlock = true;
     }
     if (unlock) {